Merueru/forge-runtime-manager/README.md

 Recommended arguments are intentionally conservative.
 For example, FP8 is recommended after memory pressure or CPU swap symptoms are detected, not simply because a GPU has a certain amount of VRAM.

+## Startup Install Checks

+Some extensions run optional dependency checks during Forge startup.
+When Forge Runtime Manager detects a known opt-out flag for an installed extension, it can suggest adding that flag to `webui-user.bat`.

+These suggestions are optional.
+They can reduce repeated startup dependency checks when an extension already works on your setup, but optional features may not be installed automatically afterward.

 ## FP8 Helper